lvntky/Siren/README.md

 # Siren | SimpleRenderer

-Siren is a lightweight C++ program designed to render Wavefront .obj files into images.
+Siren is a lightweight Cross Platform C++ program designed to render Wavefront .obj files into images.
 It provides a simple and efficient way to visualize 3D models without the need for complex graphics libraries.

 ## Features